 MEASUREMENTS: Sagittal space available for the cord was determined by subtracting the sagittal spinal-cord diameter from the corresponding sagittal spinal-canal diameter.
 The spinal-canal diameter was measured as the shortest distance from the vertebral body to the spinolaminar line at each of the spinal levels.
 Each measurement was taken 3 times, and the 3 measurements were averaged.

 RESULTS: Sagittal space available for the cord was significantly greater (P < .01) for 0-cm (mean = 5.50 mm) than for 2-cm (mean = 4.86 mm) and 4-cm (mean = 5.07 mm) occiput elevation.
 SAC was also significantly greater (P < .01) for the equipment condition (mean = 5.34 mm) than for the 2-cm and 4-cm elevation levels.
 No significant difference (P = .093) in SAC existed between 0-cm elevation and the equipment condition.

 CONCLUSIONS: The helmet and shoulder pads should be left on during spine-board immobilization of the injured football player.
 Similarly, during spine-board immobilization of an individual without football helmet and shoulder pads, the head should be maintained at 0 cm of occiput elevation.
 Sagittal spinal-cord space is optimized in both of these conditions.

 Tierney, Ryan T.; Mattacola, Carl G.; Sitler, Michael R.; and Maldjian, Catherine, "Head Position and Football Equipment Influence Cervical Spinal-Cord Space During Immobilization" (2002).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 15.